henrylawson/henrylawson.net/website/_posts/2017-01-29-google-compute-engine-gce-study-notes.markdown

   1. Unmanaged Instance Groups, for legacy applications that need to sit behind a load balancer but will be scaled and provisioned manually, snowflakes behind a Load Balancer
+  1. Managed instance groups can use the Instance Group Updater, using various params to control how many minimum instances are maintained and max instances updated at any given time, updates can be canaries before rolling out, can be proactive - will actively update instances or opportunistic - will wait for instances to die or be scaled up or down by an autoscaler.
+Instance Group Updater can also do restarts or recreations
+  1. Managed instance groups can be updated via rolling updates, they can be paused, continued, rolled back or cancelled
+  1. Managed instance groups can have health checks applied to them
+  1. Instances in a Managed instance group can be abandoned from the group to allow you to debug and tweak the services, they will also be removed from load balancers
   1. Detect and recreate unhealthy instances in the group
   1. Zonal vs. Regional, regional spans multiple zones in case of zone failure
+  1. Tip, over provision regional managed instances to allow for the unavailability of one zone
+  1. Tip, configure regional autoscaler to have higher max instances and lower target number to account for over provision for zone availability
+  1. Managed instance groups can be used to deploy docker containers
   1. Autoscaling in a Managed Instance Group done via Autoscale Policy which can be based of Stackdriver metrics, CPU utilization, etc.
 1. [Storage Options](https://cloud.google.com/compute/docs/disks/)